marcogiunti/gopi/README.md

 # GoPi
 The GoPi compiler transforms high level processes featuring linear and secret channels in executable Go programs.

-Execute gopi without parameters to see the syntax of processes and the list of options available.

 ## Prerequisites
 * OCaml
 * OCamlbuild